 Nutrition for babies in the NICU

-Many babies in the NICU receive essential fluids and electrolytes through a tube in a vein called an IV.
-Some babies may need a special preparation called parenteral hyperalimentation, which contains nutrients they need until they are able to take milk feedings.
+Many babies in the NICU receive essential fluids and electrolytes through an IV (intravenous) tube in a vein.
+Some babies may need a special preparation called parenteral nutrition (PN) or hyperalimentation, which has nutrients they need until they are able to take milk feedings.

-The contents of IV fluids and hyperalimentation are carefully calculated for each baby.
+The contents of IV fluids and PN are carefully calculated for each baby.
 Calories, protein, fats, and electrolytes including sodium, potassium, chloride, magnesium, and calcium are all important components.
 Babies need calories, protein, and fats for adequate growth and development.
-Fluids, electrolytes, and vitamins are necessary for proper functioning of the body's systems.
+Fluids, electrolytes, and vitamins are needed for proper functioning of the body's systems.

 Blood tests help determine how much of each component a baby needs and the amount of each nutrient can be increased or decreased accordingly.
 Daily weights and keeping track of a baby's urine output also help monitor fluid needs.

 Some babies have too much or too little of certain electrolytes or other components in the blood.
 As a result, some common problems include the following:

 Hypernatremia.
 High amounts of sodium (salt) in the blood.

 Hyperkalemia.
 High amounts of potassium in the blood; can be diagnosed by blood test, or by changes in the baby's heart rate pattern.

 Hyperglycemia.
 High amounts of glucose (sugar) in the blood; diagnosed by blood tests, often done by heel stick; some babies may need insulin to control high glucose levels.

 Hypoglycemia.
 Low blood sugar; usually treated with IV fluids containing dextrose (another form of sugar).